- Define and describe “developmentally appropriate” materials.

 - Magnifying glass

-- Interesting items for the natural environment
+- Interesting items from the natural environment

 - Ramps and scales